engintron/engintron.com/docs/pages/Change-the-location-of-Nginx-cache-&-temp-files.md

+## Change the location of Nginx cache & temp files

 For some users, the default /tmp directory used by Engintron's Nginx for cache & temp files may quickly fill up either because of many/busy sites hosted on the server or because it is small in size.

 In such a case, you can easily move the location of Nginx's cache & temp files elsewhere.